Restricted Chip-Firing: Toric Toppling Ideals, Picard Groups, and Cellular Resolutions: Introduction

 Let $G=(V(G),E(G))$ be a connected multigraph, possibly with multiple edges but no loops.
 The chip-firing game is a discrete dynamical system on $G$.
 The game starts with an initial assignment of integer entries to the vertices of $G$ that are known as chips or dollars.
 At each move of this game, some vertex $v$ fires one chip along all the edges incident on it.
 This results in $v$ losing its degree or valence number of chips, with each other vertex $u$ receiving a number of chips equal to the number of edges between $u$ and $v$.
 We refer to \cite{corry2018divisors},\cite{klivans2018mathematics}, Subsection \ref{chipfireParg} for more details on this game.
 The chip-firing game and its variants have a very rich theory and have been studied from multiple perspectives, including geometric (connected to Riemann-Roch and Brill-Noether theories \cite{BAKER2007766},\cite{baker2008specialization}), combinatorial (such as stabilization and recurrence analysis \cite{klivans2018mathematics}), algebraic (Picard and Jacobian groups, toppling and $G$-parking function ideals \cite{BAKER2007766},\cite{ChipFirePotential}, \cite{manjunathschwil}), and statistical physics where it is well known as the Abelian Sandpile Model.
 Here, our primary interest lies on the algebraic aspects of this game on pargraphs.

 Informally, a pargraph is a combinatorial structure arising from a partition of the vertex set of a graph $G$.
 More precisely, a pargraph is an ordered pair $(G,\Pi)$ where $G$ is a connected multigraph and $\Pi=\{V_1,\dots,V_k \}$ is a partition of the vertex set $V(G)$ such that the subgraph induced on each $V_i$ is connected.
+If we remove the connectedness requirement on the induced subgraphs of the $V_i$'s, then the ordered pair $(G,\Pi)$ is called a \emph{pseudo-pargraph}.
 The elements of $\Pi$ are called the \emph{main vertices} of the pargraph.
 An edge $\{i,j\}$ of $G$ is called a \emph{relevant edge} of the pargraph if $i$ and $j$ lie in two different main vertices of $(G,\Pi)$.
 If $i$ and $j$ lie in the same main vertex, then $\{i,j\}$ is referred to as a \emph{basic edge} of the pargraph.
 We refer to Figure \ref{egpargaph} for an example of a pargraph.
 The edges $\{1,2\}, \{2,5\}$ are examples of relevant, and basic edges of $(G,\Pi)$, respectively.

 The algebraic approach proceeds by associating certain groups and ideals to the game, which we briefly outline here.
 The chip-firing game on a pargraph $(G,\Pi)$ is similar to playing the game on $G$ where we are only allowed to fire from the main vertices of $(G,\Pi)$.
 In the chip-firing from a main vertex $V_i\in \Pi$, all vertices of $G$ in $V_i$ fire chips simultaneously (see Subsection \ref{chipfireParg}).
 These firing moves are encoded in a lattice (that is, a subgroup of $\mathbb{Z}^{n}$) $L_{\Pi}$ that we call as the \emph{Laplacian lattice} of the pargraph (Definition \ref{deflaplattice}).
 We refer the lattice ideal $I_{\Pi}$ associated with $L_{\Pi}$ as the \emph{toppling ideal} of the pargraph.
 In particular, $I_{\Pi}=\langle {\bf x}^{\bf u}-{\bf x}^{\bf v} \mid {\bf u, v} \in \mathbb{N}^{n} \text{ and } {\bf u}-{\bf v}\in L_{\Pi} \rangle$.
 Many of the algebraic and geometric properties of the ideal $I_{\Pi}$ are encoded in the quotient group $\mathbb{Z}^{n}/L_{\Pi}$, which we refer to as the \emph{Picard group} of the pargraph.
 These definitions extend the classical graph-theoretic notions of the Picard group and toppling ideal to pargraphs.